 Though the recommended age at first screening suggested by WHO is 30 years, age at first screening varies between countries.
 In Germany, it’s 20 years, and in the US it’s 21.
 Screening includes the direct visualization of the cervix by adjusting the speculum and using acetic acid or Lugol’s iodine to highlight precancerous lesions so they can be viewed with the “naked eye”, assessment of epithelial atypia on the portio surface or the cervical canal and the cytological smear diagnostics.

 In this case, smears are taken from the endo- and ectocervix, and then evaluated microscopically according to Papanicolaou staining ( “Pap smear”).

-In addition, the colposcopy can take place, in which the portio is viewed through a colposcope in 6 to 40-fold magnification.
+In addition, colposcopy can be performed, in which the portio is viewed through a colposcope in 6 to 40-fold magnification.
 For an extended investigation, the portio can be dabbed with acetic acid or Lugol-iodine solution (Schiller-iod sample).
-In the case of the latter, the epithelium becomes brown in the normal case, while atypical altered epithelium remains bright.
+In the case of the latter, normal epithelium becomes brown, while atypical, altered epithelium remains bright.